Mark Antony: Master of the Roman East

-Division of the Republic
+Division of the republic

-The victory at Philippi left the members of the Triumvirate as masters of the Republic, save Sextus Pompey in Sicily.
-Upon returning to Rome, the Triumvirate repartitioned rule of Rome's provinces among themselves, with Antony as the clear senior partner.
+The victory at Philippi left the members of the triumvirate as masters of the republic, save Sextus Pompey in Sicily.
+Upon returning to Rome, the triumvirate repartitioned rule of Rome's provinces among themselves, with Antony as the clear senior partner.
 He received the largest distribution, governing all of the Eastern provinces while retaining Gaul in the West.
 Octavian's position improved, as he received Spain, which was taken from Lepidus.
-Lepidus was then reduced to holding only Africa, and he assumed a clearly tertiary role in the Triumvirate.
+Lepidus was then reduced to holding only Africa, and he assumed a clearly tertiary role in the triumvirate.
 Rule over Italy remained undivided, but Octavian was assigned the difficult and unpopular task of demobilizing their veterans and providing them with land distributions in Italy.
 Antony assumed direct control of the East while he installed one of his lieutenants as the ruler of Gaul.
 During his absence, several of his supporters held key positions in Rome to protect his interests there.

-The East was in need of reorganization after the rule of the Liberators in the previous years.
+The East was in need of reorganization.
 In addition, Rome contended with the Parthian Empire for dominance of the Near East.
-The Parthian threat to the Triumvirate's rule was urgent due to the fact that the Parthians supported the Liberators in the recent civil war, aid which included the supply troops at Philippi.
+The Parthian threat to the triumvirate's rule was urgent due to the fact that the Parthians supported the liberatores in the recent civil war, aid which included the supply of troops at Philippi.
 As ruler of the East, Antony also assumed responsibility for overseeing Caesar's planned invasion of Parthia to avenge the defeat of Marcus Licinius Crassus at the Battle of Carrhae in 53 BC.

 In 42 BC, the Roman East was composed of several directly controlled provinces and client kingdoms.
 The provinces included Macedonia, Asia, Bithynia, Cilicia, Cyprus, Syria, and Cyrenaica.
 Approximately half of the eastern territory was controlled by Rome's client kingdoms, nominally independent kingdoms subject to Roman direction.
 These kingdoms included: